YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++++++++++
 ydb_autorelink_keeprtn
 +++++++++++++++++++++++++
-**ydb_autorelink_keeprtn (gtm_autorelink_keeprtn)**: When ydb_autorelink_keeprtn is set to 1, t[rue], or y[es] , exiting processes leave auto-relinked routines in shared memory.
-When the environment variable ydb_autorelink_keeprtn is undefined, 0, f[alse] or n[o], exiting processes purge auto-relinked routines in shared memory if no other processes are using them.
+**ydb_autorelink_keeprtn (gtm_autorelink_keeprtn)**: When set to a true value, exiting processes leave auto-relinked routines in shared memory.
+When the environment variable ydb_autorelink_keeprtn is undefined or false, exiting processes purge auto-relinked routines in shared memory if no other processes are using them.
 Regardless of the value of ydb_autorelink_keeprtn, the Operating System removes an auto-relink shared memory repository when there are no processes accessing it.

-All values are case-independent.
-When ydb_autorelink_keeprtn is defined and TRUE:

 * Processes do less work on exiting, with some performance gain - faster process termination - likely only observable when a large number of processes exit concurrently.

 * In a production environment, an application that frequently invokes YottaDB routines in short running processes (such as YottaDB routines invoked by web servers using interfaces such as CGI) may give better performance when setting ydb_autorelink_keeprtn or using at least one long running auto-relink process that remains attached to the shared memory to keep routines available in shared memory for use when short running processes need them.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 +++++++++++++++++++++
 ydb_autorelink_shm